The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

-Motion groups are a specific category of Lie groups \cite{sola2018micro} that serve as a representation of rigid-body motions within the Euclidean space $\mathbb{R}^N$.
-This classification includes other important subgroups such as rotation groups $SO(N)$ and affine transformation groups $SE(N)$.
-More precisely, these are \revisedtext{Lie} groups because they \revisedtext{satisfy the group axioms (see \cite[Chapter 7]{chirikjian2001engineering})} \reviewedtext{and are also a differentiable manifold}. \reviewedtext{Groups} are equipped with a set $G$, alongside a binary operator $\circ$, which preserves the closure property, that is, $ \forall g,h\in G$, their composition $g \circ h \in G$.
+Motion groups are a specific category of Lie groups \cite{sola2018micro} that represent rigid-body motions within the Euclidean space $\mathbb{R}^N$.
+This classification includes other important subgroups, such as rotation groups $SO(N)$ and \reviewed{rigid-body-transformation} groups $SE(N)$.
+Particularly, these are \revisedtext{Lie} groups because they \revisedtext{satisfy the group axioms (see \cite[Chapter 7]{chirikjian2001engineering})} \reviewedtext{and are a differentiable manifold}.
+A group consists of a set \( G \) and a binary operator \( \circ \) that satisfies the closure property; \(\forall g, h \in G \), their composition \( g \circ h \) also belongs to \( G \).

-Conducting Fourier analysis on \reviewedtext{functions supported on} Lie groups necessitates a collection of carefully chosen basis functions. \reviewedtext{These basis functions are in turn the matrix elements of} \emph{irreducible unitary representations} (IURs). \reviewedtext{A more concrete definition of IURs is provided below.}
+Conducting Fourier analysis on \reviewedtext{functions supported on} \reviewed{Lie groups, such as $SE(2)$}, requires a collection of carefully chosen basis functions. \reviewedtext{These basis functions are in turn the matrix elements of} \emph{irreducible unitary representations} (IURs). \reviewedtext{A definition of IURs is provided below.}